 - Themed activity days/ weeks

 - External speakers and visiting practitioners, for example artists and musicians, who offer special projects and workshops

 Holly Trees is a specialist provision providing education for children of 5 and above who have an autistic spectrum condition or a learning difficulty.
 We also have capacity to admit children who have additional health needs.

 - A highly personalised programme developed in response to individual assessment of needs.
 We believe that every child has the potential to make huge progress if the conditions are right.
 It is our purpose to provide the optimum conditions, to enable us to meet the specific and changing needs with individualised strategies and unique approaches.

 - An autism friendly learning environment.
-All our classes which are based on the ground floor have small numbers, usually 6 or under with one member of staff for every two pupils, to get the very best outcomes for our children.
+All our classes which are based on the ground floor have small numbers, and a high staff ratio to get the very best outcomes for our children.
 Inside, the school is spacious and quiet.
 Outside, we have large and very attractive grounds with many opportunities for environmental learning.

 - A dedicated staff team who are experienced, enthusiastic and innovative , who are focussed on making sure our children to do their very best and achieve great progress in their education and personal development.

 - A multidisciplinary team onsite made up of Speech and Language Therapists, Occupational Therapists, Educational Psychologists and Learning Disability Nurses.
 The therapists and health team regularly visit every class to work with individual children and lead group activities.
 The therapists also advice the education staff on imbedding therapeutic approaches in all aspects of school life.

 - A curriculum, based on the Independent School Regulations but also informed by National Curriculum, gives us great flexibility to deliver the most appropriate and meaningful learning opportunities which include a great emphasis on social and communication skills.